thejamesgore/ga-projects/GA-Project-3/README.md

 ---

-Brainstormed ideas settled on one early on then further brainstormed features our project should have and the required models.
-We then used Figma to create a basic design
+Brainstormed ideas settling in on one early on then further brainstormed features our project should have and the required models.
+We decided the first week should be dedicated to project planning and fleshing out the backend while the second week was focused on creating the frontend.
+We then used Figma to create a basic design.

 ![Alt text](https://user-images.githubusercontent.com/83005220/147378251-4d6d1835-4c1e-4931-9450-c031b91d41fb.png 'Figma')